orkes-io/docs/docs/developer-guides/debugging-workflows.md

 * **Diagram** - Visual representation of the workflow's status; tasks are color-coded (green for successful, red for failed, orange for completed with errors).
 * **Task List** - Details of tasks within the workflow.
 * **Timeline** -  Chronological timeline of task execution times, with zoom functionality for accuracy.
-* **Summary** - Includes key details such as workflow ID, status, version, start/end time, and duration.
+* **Summary** - Includes key details such as workflow ID, status, version, start/end time, duration, and reason for incompletion.
 * **Workflow Input/Output** - Lists inputs and outputs of the workflow.
 * **JSON** - Complete JSON representation of the workflow.
 * **Variables** - Displays variables passed using the set variable task.